zvxzdx/runeforge-wiki-ru/specific-guide/vfx/create-Idleparticles-using-idleparticle-packs.md

  5. Copy the particlecontainer code, which always starts with a hashed (0x3432432) name and ends with particlePath: string, into your skin0.bin/.py.
 Just between any particle container, it doesn't matter between which one.

- Keep in mind that if the skin.bin has no particles in it, you need to paste it in between mResourceResolver: link = "Characters/Shaco/Skins/Skin0/Resources" and "Characters/yourchamp/Skins/Skin0/Resources" = ResourceResolver. *look bottom of tutorial for picture.
+ Etch this wisdom into your soul: If skin.bin lacks the essence of particles, you must weave them into the sacred space between

+mResourceResolver: link = "Characters/Shaco/Skins/Skin0/Resources"

+and

+"Characters/yourchamp/Skins/Skin0/Resources" = ResourceResolver

+Fail this, and the void shall remain particle-less, an empty husk of missed potential.
+Consult the cryptic image at the bottom of the tutorial—its secrets hold the key to enlightenment. 🌀📜

  ![step5.1.png](/user-pictures/friendlyfrog/step5.1.png)
  ![step5.2.png](/user-pictures/friendlyfrog/step5.2.png)